 In 1968, Robert Noyce founded Intel along with Gordon Moore and Andrew Grove.
 Noyce was regarded as a highly visionary and inspiring persona while Moore and Grove were mostly regarded technologists.
 “For leadership in research development and manufacture of semiconductor devices”, he received the IEEE Fellow Award in 1966.
 Further awards included the IEEE Medal of Honor (1978), the Cledo Brunetti Award and the Stuart Ballantine Medal (Franklin Institute, 1966) as well as the National Medal of Science (1979).
 In 1980 he was admitted to both the American Academy of Arts and Sciences and the National Academy of Sciences.
 Robert Noyce also is known to have brought a more relaxed working atmosphere into intel.
 He rewarded as well as encouraged teamwork and his follow-your-bliss management style set the tone for many Valley success stories.
 Some called Noyce’s management style a “roll up your sleeves” style.
 It is believed that he avoided expensive corporate cars as well as reserved parking spaces, private jets, offices, and furnishings in favor of a less-structured, relaxed working environment in which everyone contributed and no one received lavish benefits.

 Robert Noyce died of a heart attack in 1990 at the age of 62.
 He left behind the Noyce Foundation.
 Jack Kilby was awarded the Nobel Prize in Physics in 2000 for his invention of the integrated circuit.
 This honour was denied to Noyce because the prize is not awarded posthumously.
-In his honour the IEEE awards the Robert N. Noyce Medal.
+In his honor the IEEE awards the Robert N. Noyce Medal.

 - Robert Noyce at the History of the Computer